-Building the First Healthcare AI on Sound Epistemological Foundations
+Building Healthcare AI on Sound

-Based on work of Karl Popper and David Deutsch
+Based on the work of

 Patient Health OS